You’d be hard-pressed to find many people who openly admit that they cry.

 The Lark Ascending, to me, best represents the human spectrum of emotions and feels more like a tear-jerker film than a song.

-It tries to be grand and epic and succeeds – largely on the back of Little’s violin which really gives you a profound appreciation of the instrument and just how hard it is to play.
+It tries to be grand and epic and succeeds – largely on the back of Little’s violin which gives a profound appreciation of the instrument and just how hard it is to play.

 The BBC Philharmonic’s subtle wind instruments are not to be overlooked here either.